apocalyptech/hades2_cheat/README.md

    - Icarus Encounters *(these are now very nearly guaranteed)*
  - Medea doorway in Ephyra will always spawn if not specifically blocked by some other game condition
+ - Nerfed the "maximum" God Mode damage scaling from 10% to 20% --
+   the game is actually hardcoded to not allow it to go past 20%, so setting it to 10% on the high end was pointless.

 **2025-11-16**:
  - Updated to Hades II v1.133066 data ([v1.0 Hotfix 3](https://steamcommunity.com/games/1145350/announcements/detail/607549730650589101))